jundaz/jundaz.github.io/_pages/about.md

 About me
 ======

-Currently, I'm a senior undergraduate student at the University of Toronto, majoring in Computer Science and Mathematics, I will be graduating Fall 2021.
+Currently, I'm a senior undergraduate student at the University of Toronto, majoring in Computer Science, I will be graduating Fall 2021.

 I’m broadly interested in geometry processing, physics-based animation, computer vision and machine learning application in those 3 fields.

 During the third year in undergraduate study I have made a publication related to k-means algorithm.
-In later years I have worked with Prof. [David Levin](http://142.93.146.228/researchdb/) on projects in field of physics-based animation and Prof. [Alec Jacobson](https://www.cs.toronto.edu/~jacobson/) on projects in field of geometry processing
+In later years I have worked with Prof. [Alec Jacobson](https://www.cs.toronto.edu/~jacobson/) on projects in field of geometry processing and Prof. [David Levin](http://142.93.146.228/researchdb/) on projects in field of physics-based animation.

 <br/>